 Moreover, Juni Shinsho (Important Cultural Property, 十二神将) , statues of 12 protective deities are enshrined in there too.
 Each sculpture has an animal symbol of the oriental zodiac on its head.
 It is very interesting to see their dynamic and unique expressions that are different from each other.

 Note: Taking photographs of the statues and inside of the halls is prohibited, so I cannot show you all the wonderfulness that I have experienced here.
-Please come visit Muro-ji Temple by yourself, and feel the great ambiance inside of the halls!
+Please come visit Murou-ji Temple by yourself, and feel the great ambiance inside of the halls!

 There is the Mirokudo Hall (弥勒堂) on the left side of the Kondo Hall.
 It was built in the Kamakura period (1185-1333), and now it is designated as an Important Cultural Property.

 Miroku Bosatsu (Important Cultural Property, 弥勒菩薩像) stands in the center of the hall, and Shaka Nyorai (National Treasure, 釈迦如来坐像) stands beside it.
-These wooden carved statues were made in the early Heian period (794-1185), and they are one of the oldest statues in Muro-ji Temple.
+These wooden carved statues were made in the early Heian period (794-1185), and they are one of the oldest statues in Murou-ji Temple.

 After leaving the Mirokudo Hall, let’s climb further up the stairs.
-There are stone steps everywhere in Muro-ji Temple, so walk up at your own pace, taking a rest.
+There are stone steps everywhere in Murou-ji Temple, so walk up at your own pace, taking a rest.

-After you go up the stone steps, you will see the Kanjodo Hall (灌頂堂), the main hall of the Muro-ji Temple.
+After you go up the stone steps, you will see the Kanjodo Hall (灌頂堂), the main hall of the Murou-ji Temple.
 It was built in the Kamakura period (1185-1333), and now, it is designated as a National Treasure.

 Kanjodo Hall is a place for performing significant rituals of the Shingon sect named Kanjo (灌頂).
 Among the several types of Kanjo, Kechien Kanjo (結縁灌頂) is the most typical and introductory ceremony, and that is a ritual to connect people with Buddha.
 A blindfolded person tosses a shikimi (Japanese star anise) to a mandala (a diagram that depicts Buddhist deities), and the person will be considered to get a connection with the Buddha that the shikimi falls on.